im-tk/pick-for-me/README.md

+# About Pick For Me

+Interactive react application that finds restaurants within a 10 mile radius based on user’s geolocation.
+Pick For Me suggests a random business from that list and displays relevant information.
+Uses Yelp Fusion and Google API.

-# How to run Pick For Me
+# How to run app

 1. Download this repository
 2. In the root directory, add your Yelp and Google API keys to the `.env` file